amulyakpadhan/Django-Trainee-Assignment/Django Signals-Question 1/README.md

 ```

 ### Test Output
-When accessing the /create-user/ URL, the output will clearly show that the total time taken includes the 5-second delay, proving that the signal handler is executed synchronously.
+When accessing the /create-user/ URL, the output will indicate that the total time taken includes the 5-second delay or not:
 Terminal Output:
 ![Image 2024-10-10 at 11 08 55_50bc0df8](https://github.com/user-attachments/assets/427e0d94-ea24-4bb4-9855-bbd935351e15)

 Web Page output:
 ![image](https://github.com/user-attachments/assets/223a2fc8-a8d9-4690-8b95-45e32b9e2d0f)

+## Conclusion
+When accessing the /create-user/ URL, the output will clearly show that the total time taken includes the 5-second delay, proving that the signal handler is executed synchronously.

 **Note:** This repository contains a complete Django project to answer this question as described above.